LLudivina/project-one/README.md

-Finally, a scatter plot was created using Plotly Express and hvplot.
+An interesting and colorful plot was created using Plotly Express and hvplot.

 ![Alt text](resources/3d%20scatter%20.png)

 The hvplot.table( ) function was used to create a table with all the core-weather values.
 This table is found within the code.